-Meet 18 yr old Khrievitso Kense, Nagaland cricketer selected in IPL bidding 2022
+Meet 18-yr-old Khrievitso Kense, Nagaland cricketer selected in IPL bidding 2022

-18-year old Khrievitso Kense is the only cricketer from Nagaland to be selected in IPL bidding 2022.
+18-year-old Khrievitso Kense is the only cricketer from Nagaland to be selected in IPL bidding 2022.
 Kense is a right arm leg spin bowler selected by the Reliance Foundation-backed Mumbai Indians at a reserve price of Rs 20 lakh.

 Kense was shortlisted for the IPL auction in 2021 as well and was congratulated by the state chief minister Neiphiu Rio.
 At that time, IPL teams like Rajasthan Royals and Mumbai Indians were eyeing the youngest player in an auction pool of 292.